This post may contain affiliate links. Please read our disclosure policy.

 We've been making variations of this bead recipe for years.
-Remember that Whole Wheat Irish Soda Bread recipe from way back in time?
+Remember that whole wheat Irish soda bread recipe from way back in time?
 This recipe is based on that one.
 It's incredibly easy to make and loves different add-ins to keep it new and fresh each time.
-This cheese and herb version is my favorite.
+This cheese and herb version is our favorite.

 Why we love this no yeast bread

 - The flavor is nothing short of amazing.
-Sure, you could make a plain no yeast bread.
-By why would you do that when you can add some grated cheddar cheese and a little Italian seasoning and you can have the best bread ever.
+Sure, you could make plain no yeast bread.
+But why would you do that when you can add some grated cheddar cheese and a little Italian seasoning and you can have the best bread ever.

 - See that golden brown crust all flecked with crispy cheese?
 That is pure joy.

 - When you slice through that beautiful crust you'll find a dense yet soft crumb ready for you to slather in butter.

 - But don't worry, it won't take much effort to enjoy this beauty.

 - 5 staple ingredients + 1 hour of your time (mostly hands off!) and you can pull this out of the oven and pat your awesome self on the back.